-Holmes is a single-stick fighter, which Watson listed in his skills in the first novel.
+Holmes is a single-stick fighter, which Watson listed with his skills in the first novel.

 In "A Giant Gun, Filled With Drugs", Sherlock tells his addiction support group the story of one of his pre-Watson cases, which was clearly derived from "The Adventure of the Crooked Man".
 While musing what he could relate in the next meeting, Holmes explicitly refers to "The Case of the Blue Carbuncle" by name.
 And in that same episode, Sherlock mentions his monograph on cigar and cigarette ashes, a bit taken almost word-for-word from Conan Doyle.

 Mention is made of a former associate of Holmes named Mr. Musgrave.
 This is clearly a reference to Reginald Musgrave, a college classmate of the original Holmes featured in "The Adventure of the Musgrave Ritual".

 Sebastian Moran refers to being an ex-Royal Marine; the original version was a colonel in Kipling's Finest.